biohackathon-japan/bh24-glyco-and-all-things-sweet/paper/paper.md

 1. **Refinement of Glycan Definition and Classification:**
    - Establish clear criteria for defining what constitutes a "natural" glycan.
-   - Use the WURCS (Web3.0 Unique Representation of Carbohydrate Structures) framework to filter and classify glycans.
+   - Use the WURCS framework to filter and classify glycans.

-2. **Enhancement of GlyTouCan Repository:**
+2. **Waht is scope of GlyTouCan Repository:**
-   - Improve the accuracy and comprehensiveness of glycan entries in GlyTouCan by integrating new filtering tools and updating data structures.
+   - Scope of structures to be registered in GlyTouCan

 3. **Collaboration with PubChem:**
    - Use MolWURCS and other tools to detect glycan structures in PubChem and evaluate their relevance to glycoscience.

 4. **Software and Tool Development:**
-   - Update and improve existing glycan-related tools, including GlycanBuilder2, GlycanFormatConverter, MolWURCS, PDB2Glycan and TCarpRDF.
    - Implement new features in WURCSFilter for better glycan structure data filtering.
    - Extend and improve PyGly-based scripts for SNFG consistent matching of glycan structures.
    - GlyCosmos development of motifs including reducing end information
+   - Updates to existing glycan-related tools, including software for glycan structure drawing, glycan text format conversion, and WURCS to image generator

 5. **Community Outreach and Education?:**
-   - Develop clearer and more accessible documentation and flyers for tools like GlyCosmos.
+   - - Creating a clearer and more understandable flyer for the GlyCosmos glycoscience portal.
-   - Engage with the broader scientific community to promote the use and understanding of glycan data.

 ## Key Activities and Outcomes